catherineisonline/frontend-mentor-challenge-solutions/README.md

 The challenge is to integrate with the REST Countries V2 API to pull country data and display it like in the designs.
 You can use any JavaScript framework/library on the front-end such as React or Vue.
 You also have complete control over which packages you use to do things like make HTTP requests or style your project.
 <br><br>Users should be able to:
 <br>1.
-VSee all countries from the API on the homepage.
+See all countries from the API on the homepage.
 <br>
 2. Search for a country using an input field.